cyber-dojo-tools/image_builder/README.md

 # language repos
 Contain a docker/Dockerfile which installs a base language.
 The image_builder attempts to build the docker image.
-If successful and the run is not via a Travis cron-job it
+If successful and the run is not via a CI cron-job it
 1. pushes the image to the [cyberdojofoundation](https://hub.docker.com/u/cyberdojofoundation/) dockerhub